OttieOtter

 Highway 67, north of Cripple Creek

-We continued north on 67 past Mueller State Park, to Woodland Park, right on highway 24, and eventually back to Cheyenne Mountain State Park.
+We continued north on 67 past Mueller State Park, to Woodland Park, right on Highway 24, and eventually back to Cheyenne Mountain State Park.

 Thursday